How a truly unified checkout will change the retail experience forever

 Through this technology, any device can become viable for a unified checkout, without having to run a different manual process for in-store checkouts and POS or upload information centrally to the back-end of e-commerce.

-The benefits are many, but we understand some retailers might struggle to implement unified checkout processes because existing technical architecture will not support it.
+The benefits are many, but we understand some retailers might struggle to implement unified checkout processes because the existing technical architecture will not support it.

-Instead they might want to take an on-premises application already in play, and just move this to the cloud, but that simply creates another siloed application, rather than a connected set of applications sharing the same real-time data.
+Instead, they might want to take an on-premises application already in play and just move this to the cloud, but that simply creates another siloed application, rather than a connected set of applications sharing the same real-time data.
 That’s why the only choice is to be bolder.